-The vaccine should be shaken well to obtain a homogeneous white suspension prior to expelling air from the syringe, and should be inspected visually for any particulate matter and/or variation of physical aspect prior to administration.
+The vaccine should be shaken well to obtain a homogeneous white suspension and should be inspected visually for any particulate matter and/or variation of physical aspect prior to administration.
 Do not use if the content appears otherwise.

 No special requirements for disposal.